rprobinson/MediPi/MediPiConcentrator/README.md

 2. Open command prompt which is capable of executing .sh file.
 (Git bash if you are on windows.
 Terminal on linux installation is capable of executing sh files)
 3. Go to config directory location on command prompt e.g. C:\MediPiConcentrator\config or /home/{user}/MediPiConcentrator/config
 4. Execute setup-all-configurations.sh "{config-directory-location}" as './set-all-configurations.sh "C:/config"' or './set-all-configurations.sh "/home/{user}/config"'.
 This will replace all the relative paths in properties and guides files of the configuration.

+The user name and password will need to be udated for the postgres DB.

 ##Licence